Skelware/node-file-parser/README.md

 To test your changes locally, run `npm install` followed by `npm test`.

 ## Versioning
 As much as we want everyone to always use the latest version, we know that this is a utopia.
 Therefore, we adhere to a strict versioning system that is widely accepted: `major.minor.patch`.

-Patches are very small edits that do not affect the input or output of a program, and thus can go unnoticed to the person implementing the software.
-These are often documentation changes or under-the-hood improvements.

-Minor versions may introduce new public functions, and may provide fixes for existing functions.
-This means that a function may suddenly return a different value.
-If you update to a new minor version, there is a small chance that you need to adjust a very small part of your code, but you will not have to re-do anything.
-If new functions are added to replace old functions, the old functions will be deprecated but will still be usable.

-An example of this is with a recent fix for the JSON parser, which used to return `'{}'` when the decoding of a JSON file failed.
-However, upon decoding an object is expected to be returned (and not a String), thus the return value for invalid JSON files was changed to `{}`.

-Major versions have a good chance of completely breaking backward compatibility and you may need to make some significant changes.
-Most of the times however, this would mean that a few functions were removed, renamed or heavily altered.
-Any deprecated functions from previous minor releases will be removed.
-Major releases will happen very rarely.
+This is also known as the [SemVer](http://semver.org/spec/v2.0.0.html) method.